Abilio Diniz: Career

 In September 2013, Diniz signed an agreement with his partner Jean-Charles Naouri to leave Grupo Pão de Açúcar.
 His shares were converted into voting privileges and he resigned from his position as chairman and the position was filled by Naouri.

-He changed his focus to Península Participações, which managed more than 10 billion reais in assets by 2014.
+Diniz changed his focus to Península Participações, which managed more than 10 billion reais in assets by 2014.
 In April 2015, Diniz announced he was wrapping up talks to raise his 5.07 percent stake in Carrefour and that he had shareholder support to take a seat on the board of the supermarket.
 Through Península Participações, Diniz acquired 10% of the shares of Carrefour Brazil.
 Península Participações continued to acquire shares of Carrefour, and by March 2016, it was the third largest global shareholder of the Carrefour chain.
 In 2017, it had 11.46% of the shares of Carrefour Brasil and 7.7% of Carrefour.
 Diniz serves on the group's board of directors.